Azure-Samples/hdinsight-java-storm-wordcount/README.md

             - 10
             parallelism: 1

-6. To run the topology, use the following command:
+6. To run the topology in local mode, use the following command:

-        mvn exec:java -Dexec.args="--local /path/to/newtopology.yaml"

-    Or, if you have Storm on your Linux/Unix/OS X development environment:

         storm jar target/WordCount-1.0-SNAPSHOT.jar org.apache.storm.flux.Flux --local /path/to/newtopology.yaml